 The Neurocritical Care fellowship is a two year program that provides advanced clinical and research training in Rush University Neurosciences Intensive Care Unit, providing 24-hour primary team coverage fulfilling UCNS training requirements.

-Specific skills to be mastered include airway and ventilator management, traditional and ultrasound guided central venous line placement, pulmonary artery catheterization, arterial line placement, transcranial dopplers, echocardiography, bronchoscopy, and continuous EEG monitoring.
+Specific skills to be mastered include airway and ventilator management, traditional and ultrasound guided central venous line placement, arterial line placement, transcranial dopplers, and continuous EEG monitoring.
 Typical admissions to the NSICU include subarachnoid hemorrhage, intracerebral hemorrhage, malignant ischemic strokes, traumatic brain injury, status epilepticus, meningitis/encephalitis, myasthenic crisis, and Guillan-Barre syndrome.
-In addition to time spent in the neurocritical care unit, fellows will complete rotations in the medical intensive care unit, the coronary care unit, the trauma unit, and in neurosurgical anesthesiology.
-Elective time will be provided for fellows to participate in other rotations such as endovascular neurology/neurosurgery or research.
+In addition to time spent in the neurocritical care unit, fellows will complete rotations in the medical intensive care unit, the surgical intensive care unit, coronary care unit, anesthesiology, and infectious diseases.
+Elective time will be provided for fellows to participate in other rotations or defined research projects.
 Fellows will also gain knowledge with implementation and management of hypothermia after cardiac arrest.

 Fellows are allotted four weeks vacation time and work hours are governed by guidelines set forth by the UCNS.
 Salary is commensurate with PGY level.

-The Neurosciences Intensive Care Unit at Rush is a state-of-the-art specialty unit of 25 beds with advanced neuro-monitoring and neuro-therapeutic capabilities including continuous EEG, Licox brain tissue oxygen sensor, cerebral blood flow devices, and cooling devices.
-On-site CT scanning is available within the ICU capable of performing CT angiography and perfusion.
-The NSICU is staffed full time by 8 neurointensivists, 5 fellows, and residents from neurology, anesthesiology, and neurosurgery.
-Neurocritical Care Team also includes 7 dedicated neurocritical care nurse practitioners that manage patients within the unit.
+The Neurosciences Intensive Care Unit at Rush is a state-of-the-art specialty unit of 28 beds with advanced neuro-monitoring and neuro-therapeutic capabilities including continuous EEG, Licox brain tissue oxygen sensor, cerebral blood flow devices, and cooling devices.
+A 128 slice-CT scanning is available within the ICU capable of performing CT angiography and perfusion.
+The NSICU is staffed full time by 8 attending neurointensivists.
+Residents from neurology, anesthesiology, and neurosurgery all rotate and take call within the ICU.
+The Neurocritical Care Team also includes 6 dedicated neurocritical care nurse practitioners who manage patients within the unit.
 The NSICU encompasses a closed unit model with a dedicated ICU team providing primary care to patients.
 Bedside teaching rounds are conducted daily with pharmacy and nutrition in attendance.
-In January 2012, we expanded our unit when we moved to our new state-of-the-art Acute and Critical Care Tower.
+Our unit is housed within close proximity to the all of the adult intensive care units at Rush within our new Acute and Critical Care Tower.